victorliu-sq/PaperWriting/FlashSMP.md

 In order to overcome these challenges, we present Balanced-SMP, an innovative parallel algorithm that addresses these issues as follows:

-We have uncovered a one-to-one correspondence between the recipient index and the rank of the proposer in the recipient's preference list.
-We incorporate a preprocessing step to eliminate data dependencies, allowing related data to be accessed together, and further introduces a new data structure and sequential algorithm that fully exploits the spatial locality.
-This enables efficient memory access patterns and reduces latency.
+Firstly, we discovered a crucial relationship between the recipient index and the rank of the proposer in the recipient's preference list.
+This insight enabled us to implement a preprocessing step that eliminates data dependencies, allowing related data to be accessed together.
+This preprocessing step laid the foundation for a new data structure and sequential algorithm designed to fully exploit spatial locality, efficiently handle memory access patterns, and reduce latency.

-To reduce wasted work under high memory contention, Balanced-SMP utilizes atomicMIN, which is a hardware primitive introduced by CUDA,  and asymptotically decreases the number of atomic operations, enhancing synchronization efficiency.
+Building on this new sequential algorithm, we then parallelized it to take advantage of modern hardware capabilities.
+By utilizing atomicMIN, a hardware primitive introduced by CUDA, we significantly reduced the number of atomic operations under high memory contention, enhancing synchronization efficiency.
+The parallelization process involved adapting the sequential algorithm to effectively use atomic operations while minimizing contention, ensuring robust performance in a parallel computing environment.

-Additionally, our algorithm seamlessly integrates CPU and GPU resources, implementing Balanced-SMP in heterogeneous computing environments.
-This integration allows us to leverage the high bandwidth of the GPU to make parallel proposals when the number of active threads is large, and switch to the CPU to utilize its low latency for fast proposals when there is only a single active thread.
+Next, we integrated the parallelized algorithm into a unified framework, creating Balanced-SMP.
+This involved seamlessly combining CPU and GPU resources to maximize their complementary strengths.
+The GPU's high bandwidth is leveraged for parallel proposals when there are many active threads, while the CPU's low latency is utilized for fast proposals when there is only a single active thread.
+This strategic integration ensures the algorithm remains efficient regardless of workload size or distribution, taking full advantage of both CPU and GPU capabilities.

-Finally, our evaluation results demonstrate that Balanced-SMP adapts effectively to different workloads, ensuring consistent and optimal performance across diverse scenarios.
+Finally, our evaluation results demonstrate that Balanced-SMP adapts effectively to different workloads, providing consistent and optimal performance across diverse scenarios.